How to Meal Prep for Beginners

 Buying in bulk you can also save even more money with meal prep.

-Packaged food with wrappers, plastic containers and boxes cost a lot for food manufactures to provide, so buying fresh ingredients also saves money on types of food and ingredients.
-(It also saves a lot of individual wasted packaging and better for the environment.)
+Packaged food with wrappers, plastic containers, and boxes costs a lot for food manufacturers to provide, so buying fresh ingredients also saves money on types of food and ingredients.
+(It also saves a lot of individual wasted packaging and is better for the environment.)

-With some planning, it is amazing how cheap you can design a meal prep course for.
+With some planning, it is amazing how cheap you can design a meal prep course.

-It stops you buying food you may never eat and waste.
+It stops you from buying food you may never eat and waste.

 Planning and preparing gets you more focused on the meals you need.
 You are less likely to go to the grocery store and buy produce that you forget about in the bottom of the fridge and it goes moldy.
 (And saves money again.)